Memocracy/frontend/.github/README.md

 * Please remember to run `gatsby clean` before switching `npm run develop` and `npm run develop:public` 😅

+* If Gatsby is not refreshing SCSS modules please save any JS file.
+It should start working!

 ---

 **Project info**